Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Endpoint Security/Intro to Endpoint Security.md

 # Endpoint Log Analysis

 <h3> Event Correlation </h3>
 Each correlation identifies significant relationships from multiple log sources such as application logs, endpoint logs, and network logs.
-Event coorelation deals with identifying significant artefacts co-existing from different log sources a
+Event correlation deals with identifying significant artefacts co-existing from different log sources and connecting each related artefact.

+<h3> Baselining </h3>
+Baselining is the process of knowing what is expected to be normal.
+In terms of endpoint security monitoring, it requires a vast amount of data gathering to establish the standard behavior of user activities, network traffic across infrastructure, and processes running on all machines owned by the organization.